bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 In the new contract, there is only one token contract with the crowdsale functionality built on top of it, reducing the need for a convoluted relationship between the two functions.

-Compared to the old contracts, this new contract has a lower risk of loss of funds in the case of an attack or bugs as participant's ether contributions are immediately directed into the owner's multisig wallet, and the main multisig wallets in Ethereum have a longer history of resisting attacks compared to this crowdsale contract.
+Compared to the old contracts, this new contract has a lower risk of loss of funds in the case of an attack or bugs, as participant's ether contributions are immediately directed into the owner's multisig wallet.
+The main multisig wallets in Ethereum have a longer history of resisting attacks compared to this crowdsale contract.

 **Note** that due to the lack of time available, the vesting of the founders and early adopters tokens has not been implemented in this new crowdsale contract.
-Ideally the crowdsale should be delayed until a vesting contract is developed and tested, but Dao.Casino prefers remain on the original crowdsale schedule and have stated to me that they will document this clearly in their communication to potential participants.
-They also the option to build a separate vesting contract after the crowdsale to enforce this vesting schedule programatically.
+Ideally the crowdsale should be delayed until a vesting contract is developed and tested, but Dao.Casino preferred to remain on the original crowdsale schedule and stated to me that they will document this clearly in their communication to potential participants.
+They may also build a separate vesting contract after the crowdsale to enforce this vesting schedule programatically.

 <br />